navoday01/Lidar-Obstacle-Detection/README.md

 ### RANSAC
 The point cloud is a mass of points consisting of vehicles, street objects, and road.
 Because we are mainly interested in vehicles and street objects, the road points were be filtered out.
 Filtering the road points will reduce the data size and make the object detection algorithm run faster and more efficiently.

 Random Sample Consensus (RANSAC) was implemented to segment the road plane from the object plane.
 RANSAC detects outliers in data by randomly picking a subsample of the data and fits a model through it, such as a line or a plane.
-Then the iteration with the highest number of inliers or the lowest noise is used as the best model (Figure 1).
+Then the iteration with the highest number of inliers or the lowest noise is used as the best model.
 This idea is used to determine what points are part of the road plane.

   ![Alt text](assets/ransac-animation.gif)
 :--: